SudoPacman244/AlgoTraderX/README.md

 7. Troubleshooting and Common Issues

 	•	Missing Packages: If you encounter a “module not found” error, ensure all dependencies are installed via pip install -r requirements.txt.
-	•	API Rate Limits: Some APIs have usage limits, so if you see rate limit errors, consider slowing down your bot or upgrading your API subscription.
-	•	Environment Variable Errors: If the bot can’t find your API keys, verify the environment variables are set correctly or check that you’ve entered them directly in the script if using Option A.

-8. Additional Resources

-	•	Python: Download Python
-	•	Anaconda: Download Anaconda
-	•	Visual Studio Code: Download Visual Studio Code
-	•	Alpaca: Alpaca Markets
-	•	Polygon: Polygon API
-	•	Twilio: Twilio
-	•	OpenAI: OpenAI API

-This guide aims to make AlgoTraderX as beginner-friendly as possible, providing multiple setup options, detailed configuration steps, and resources for continued improvement.
-By combining structured instructions with customization tips, it’s designed to help anyone—regardless of experience level—start with algorithmic trading.